 While the Compensation Committee recognizes that TSR is not the sole measure of our performance, we are mindful that TSR is important to our stockholders and the measure most commonly used by institutional investors in assessing the alignment between pay and performance.
 We recognize there are a variety of ways to measure pay-for-performance alignment, and multiple measurements are often appropriate.
-We expect to continue to review and present the alignment of executive compensation with our performance, as measured in the manner we determine most appropriate for our Company, and as may be required to comply with regulations issued by the SEC, which are currently in proposed form and have not yet been finalized or adopted.
+We expect to continue to review and present the alignment of executive compensation with our performance, as measured in the manner we determine most appropriate for our Company, and as may be required to comply with regulations issued by the SEC.